thecity/thecity.github.com/content/thecity-plugins/facebook.md

 ## The Code

-It is possible to pull church needs, topics, events, prayers and albums from the Plaza so that you can use them within your Facebook site.
+It is possible to pull church needs, topics, events, prayers and albums from the Plaza so that you can use them within your church Facebook page.

-Data is not cache so all is pulled in real time.
+*Data is not cache so all is pulled in real time.